Mykmicheals/testing/README.md

 # testing
-This is an Ecommerce Website built with Django
+This is an Ecommerce Website built with Django.